Skip to main content

 ENGL 593 - Professional Seminar in College Teaching

 Seminar on undergraduate pedagogy for new graduate instructors.
 Individual sections will focus on the teaching of film, literature, or rhetoric.
-0 to 4 graduate hours.
-No professional credit.
 Approved for Letter and S/U grading.
 May be repeated by PhD students to a maximum of 8 hours as topics vary.
 Credit is not given for more than 8 hours, but course may be repeated for no credit.
 Prerequisite: Graduate standing in the Department of English or consent of instructor.
 Students needing the proseminar for their programs will be given priority enrollment.